Sunny's Bar: History

 After the death of his uncle in 1994, Balzano assumed control and limited hours to occasional nights, encouraging performances and informal gatherings.
 In the later 1990s the bar operated as the "Red Hook Yacht and Kayak Club," in which patrons marked their own tabs and paid roughly $3 per drink as a "donation".
 In 2001 authorities required the business to close over licensing issues; it obtained a new liquor license and formally reopened in 2002.

 The bar sustained extensive flooding and structural damage during Hurricane Sandy in October 2012, leading to a lengthy closure and fundraising to repair the building.
 It reopened in September 2013.

 Balzano died in 2016 at age 81.
 Following a legal and community fundraising effort to keep the property from being sold, his widow, Tone Balzano Johansen, secured control of the building in 2017, and the bar remained open.

 Operations and features

 Sunny's hosts frequent live music in its back room, including bluegrass, folk, and jazz sessions.
 The bar has been noted for a weekly bluegrass jam associated with owner Tone Balzano Johansen and for its role as a gathering place for artists and neighbors.
-Food and drinks are limited and unelaborate, with coverage emphasizing the bar's memorabilia-filled interior, cash-only service, and informal atmosphere.